2021–22 SailGP championship: Round 5: Saint-Tropez

 Great Britain won the first fleet race for the French round, with the US winning the next two.
 Championship leader Australia suffered hydraulic and electrical failures and consistently finished in the last few positions.
 Japan won the fourth race and Denmark the fifth, with the former also winning the final to take the championship lead.

 Round 6: Cádiz

 The first fleet race was won by Great Britain, with Spain winning on home waters in the second race.
 The US won the final race of day one.
 Before the beginning of the second day's racing, the Spanish capsized and caused substantial damage to the F50's wing.
 Spain was unable to start any of the remaining races, which were won by New Zealand and Australia, with Australia, Great Britain, and the US making the final.
 Great Britain capsized in the final, allowing Australia to take the win.
+For the first time of the season, female competitors joined each boat as part of the Female Halfway program.